alda-lang/alda-client-java/README.md

-# alda client
+# alda-client-java

-Alda's command-line interface, written in Java.
+A Java command-line client for [Alda](https://github.com/alda-lang/alda), a music programming language for musicians.

 ## Usage